-Around 600,000 active-duty and transitioning military families move each year, and these days, those moves are not only onto bases but also into local neighborhoods where folks can face isolation.
-Blue Star Welcome Week is a nationwide campaign to build a better sense of belonging and community for all of us.
+Each year more than 600,000 military families move to new communities, and these days, the majority of those moves are not onto bases, but into local neighborhoods.
+Blue Star Welcome Week is a national week of activation to ensure military families feel welcome and community members are inspired to do their part in supporting them.